-Celebrations in Jaipur are world famous for its fair and royal procession.
-Gangaur ki Sawari or Ride of Gangaur processions start from Zenana Deodhi of City palace where the royal family members worship Shiv and Parvati.
+Celebrations in Jaipur are world–famous for its fair and royal procession.
+Gangaur ki Sawari or Ride of Gangaur processions start from Zenana Deodhi of City Palace where the royal family members worship Shiv and Parvati.

-Then it ends as a fair near Talkatora travelling through Tripolia Bazar, Choti Chaupad and Gangauri Bazar.
-Local artists perform dances in front of the procession, Men wearing colorful turbans or Pagdi and ladies wearing traditional Indian colorful dresses from nearby villages also come to be a witness of carnival.
+Then it ends as a fair near Talkatora traveling through Tripolia Bazar, Choti Chaupad and Gangauri Bazar.
+Local artists perform dances in front of the procession, Men wearing colorful turbans or Pagdi and ladies wearing traditional Indian colorful dresses from nearby villages also come to be a witness of the carnival.